anz-bank/sysl/docs/blog/setup.md

 Sysl releases are available on Sysl's [Github releases page](https://github.com/anz-bank/sysl/releases) and on various package registries (e.g. PyPI, BinTray, Docker Hub).
 We follow [Semver](https://semver.org/) for versioning.

-Our release process has been automated with a script and artefact deployment by CI.
-A new release can be started with `src/scripts/release.sh prepare X.Y.Z` and after the automatically generated pull request is approved and merged	`src/scripts/release.sh deploy X.Y.Z` will create and push the release tag which will then trigger Travis and Appveyor to deploy the artefacts (see our [Releasing documentation](https://github.com/anz-bank/sysl/blob/master/docs/releasing.md) for more details).
+Our release process has been automated with script and artefact deployment by CI.
+A new release can be started with `src/scripts/release.sh prepare X.Y.Z`.
+After the automatically generated pull request is approved and merged, `src/scripts/release.sh deploy X.Y.Z` will create and push the release tag, which will then trigger Travis and Appveyor to deploy the artefacts (see the [Releasing documentation](https://github.com/anz-bank/sysl/blob/master/docs/releasing.md) for more details).

 Happy coding and project setup!